-- 26.2 Employees will not be covered where such claim, action or proceeding: - i) arises from any wilful or deliberate act, or - is restricted solely to any disciplinary proceedings being taken by the governing registration body and/or professional association, or - (iii) relates to activities undertaken by the employee that are outside the scope of the employment agreement with the employer, or - (iv) relates to activities undertaken by the employee that are outside the scope of practice or the employees position and/or profession. - 26.3 Provided that any such reasonable costs or expenses are first discussed with the employer before they are incurred.
-If the employee or the employer identifies a conflict of interest, the DHB will provide and pay for independent legal representation for both parties.
+- 26.2 Employees will not be covered where such claim, action or proceeding: - (i) arises from any wilful or deliberate act, or - (ii) is restricted solely to any disciplinary proceedings being taken by the governing registration body and/or professional association, or - (iii) relates to activities undertaken by the employee that are outside the scope of the employment agreement with the employer, or - (iv) relates to activities undertaken by the employee that are outside the scope of practice or the employees position and/or profession. - 26.3 Provided that any such reasonable costs or expenses are first discussed with the employer before they are incurred.
+If the employee or the employer identifies a conflict of interest, the DHB will provide and pay for independent legal representation for both parties. - 26.4 The above arrangements shall apply to employees who are appearing at coronial inquests arising from circumstances of their DHB employment and as part of the DHB representation at the hearing.